tom-wolfe/brewdown/src/example/example.md

 ### 2. Blighted Cottages

-"""description
-# Description
+> # Description
-These ruined side-by-side cottages look as though they might once have been the homes of prosperous shopkeepers or well-off farmers many years ago.
+> These ruined side-by-side cottages look as though they might once have been the homes of prosperous shopkeepers or well-off farmers many years ago.
 All that remains now are collapsed walls and piles of debris.
 Several young trees have begun to grow amidst the ruins.
-"""

 #### Notes
 * ***Six Twig Blights*** hide inside.